 Cambridge IGCSE was developed as a GCSE examination for international use and the academic demands and standards of Cambridge IGCSE are equivalent to those of the UK GCSE.
 Cambridge IGCSE exams are tailored for a multi–cultural, multi–lingual audience in a way that UK GCSE exams are not.
 They are aligned to the standards of the UK GCSE, and are equivalent on a subject–for–subject, grade–for–grade basis.
 On our website, we have produced a document outlining how we align the standard of Cambridge IGCSE with equivalent qualifications taken in England.

 UK NARIC, the national agency in the UK for the recognition and comparison of international qualifications and skills, carried out an independent benchmarking study of Cambridge IGCSE and found it to be comparable to the standard of UK GCSE.
 This means students can be confident that their Cambridge IGCSE qualifications are accepted as equivalent to UK GCSEs by leading universities worldwide.
-Read the executive summary of the UK NARIC report.
+Please visit our website for further information.

 Due to the United Kingdom leaving the European Union, the UK NARIC national recognition agency function was re-titled as UK ENIC on 1 March 2021, operated and managed by Ecctis Limited.
 From 1 March 2021, international benchmarking findings are published under the Ecctis name.